akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 For this challenge we are going to:
 - Deploy the App Service instance
 - Publish the source code to App Service by setting up GitHub integration
-- Visit your newly deployed website
+- Check out your newly deployed website

 ## Deploy the Website